Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 24 April 2025 15.35.24 UTC
+- WIB: Kamis, 24 April 2025 16.29.34 UTC
-- WITA: Kamis, 24 April 2025 16.35.24 UTC
+- WITA: Kamis, 24 April 2025 17.29.34 UTC
-- WIT: Kamis, 24 April 2025 17.35.24 UTC
+- WIT: Kamis, 24 April 2025 18.29.34 UTC

 Kutipan Inspiratif:
-"There are three principal means of acquiring knowledge... observation of nature, reflection, and experimentation.
-Observation collects facts; reflection combines them; experimentation verifies the result of that combination."
+"Worry about your character, not your reputation.
+Your character is who you are, your reputation is who people think you are."

-Kategori: nature
+Kategori: inspirational